 Introduction

-Natural light plays a significant role in elevating our mood and productively.
+Natural light plays a significant role in elevating our mood and productivity.
 Research has repeatedly found exposure to daylight improves cognitive function, sleep patterns, and work productivity.
-Likewise, access to fresh air promotes clearer thinking as well as physical wellbeing.
-When wethoughtfully design our homes to optimize daylighting and ventilation, we nourish our wellbeing on multiple levels.
+Likewise, access to fresh air promotes clearer thinking and physical wellbeing.
+When we thoughtfully design our homes to optimize daylighting and ventilation, we nourish our wellbeing on multiple levels.
 This article provides practical guidance for choosing window styles, placement strategies, design elements, and tactics grounded in biophilic principles that bring the outdoors in.

 Choosing the Right Window Style